somso2e/somso2e.github.io/_pages/cv.md

       </span>
             <ul>
                 <li>Developed a custom 2D graphics renderer completely from scratch using the <a href="https://en.wikipedia.org/wiki/OpenGL">OpenGL</a> graphics API in C++</li>
-                <li>Added game functionalities, menus and text rendering capabilities to the said game engine</li>
+                <li>Added game functionalities, menus and text rendering capabilities to the engine</li>
                 <li>Designed and implemented the game of <a href="https://en.wikipedia.org/wiki/Tetris">Tetris</a> using the said engine in Object Oriented C++</li>
             </ul>
             <b>